thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ## 5.1 Deployment

-The deployment will deploy the container to a pod in Kubernetes.
+The deployment will deploy the container to a Pod in Kubernetes.
-For more details we use the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for pods.
+For more details we use the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for Pods.

 > A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents processes running on your Cluster .